astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 For more discussion of the ``pixel_threshold`` argument and a strategy for setting this parameter, see notebook :doc:`/notebooks/estimate_pixel_threshold`

+For more discussion of the "Binning" and all other stages, see :doc:`temp_files`

 Alternatively, you can use the ``constant_healpix_order`` argument.
 This will **ignore** both of the ``pixel_threshold`` and ``highest_healpix_order`` arguments